 This may seem obvious but your customers are busy and their time is precious.
 If you expect them to give up a portion of their busy work day or free time, you had better give a good reason why.

-If your idea of a big event is hot dogs and flags, it’s time to think bigger.
-Food is a HUGE draw and more important than you realize Consider having the event catered, or if you have a grill master in your midst, rent an enormous grill and do the cooking yourself.
-Regardless, make sure the food will be GREAT and that your invites know it!
-You may even consider hiring servers so your staff can focus on interacting with customers.
+- Give Out Good Food: If your idea of a big event is hot dogs and flags, it’s time to think bigger.
+Food is a huge draw and more important than you realize.
+Consider having the event catered, or if you have a grill master in your midst, rent an enormous grill and do the cooking yourself.

-If you find your event is a clone of prior events, you run the risk of growing stagnant.
-Looks for ways to do things different and improve the experience with each show.
-Consider exploring themes based on the season, holidays, or recent events.
+- Shake Things Up: Looks for even more ways to do things differently and improve the experience with each show.
+Consider exploring themes based on the seasons or recent events.

 3. Pick the Right Time

 This one is simple enough.
-Avoid scheduling your open house around holidays, major sporting events, graduations, inclement weather or any other time that would prevent customers from attending.
+Avoid scheduling your open house around holidays, major sporting events, graduations, inclement weather, or any other time that would prevent customers from attending.
 Fridays often have the best attendance but avoid two-day events.
-There is not appreciable increase in attendance and it makes your open house feel less successful.
+For two-day events, there’s often not appreciable increase in attendance and it can make your open house feel less successful.

 4. Remember Why You’re There